Search the Site

 The moral of this is that your tank is your responsibility and therefore you should check it regularly for any sign of leakage.

 ALL LANDOWNERS whose properties adjoin the various roads and lanes within the Parish are required and expected to keep the road side ditches clear of obstructions.
-This is particularly important to prevent flooding and will enable the storm water to have a free run so that a build of water is not caused and thus does not present hazards and obstructions to traffic and flooding risks to householders alike.
+This is particularly important to prevent flooding and will enable the storm water to have a free run so that a build up of water is not caused and thus does not present hazards and obstructions to traffic and flooding risks to householders alike.

 If any Parishioner sees or is aware of anything which they feel needs attention they are requested to contact the Parish Clerk.
 Tel: 01666 823730.
 This will help keep our Parish tidy and be a credit to all of us.

-The village has accomodated new development in recent years with new road accesses from the main street.
+The village has accomodated many new development in recent years with new road accesses onto "The Street".
 The scale of the development has impacted poorly on the character of the village, and this has inevitably focused attention on the desirability to preserve and enchance the traditional part of the village set around the older areas of the Church and The Manor.
 The boundary is drawn around the older core, together with open areas of land to the east of the main street.

 The principle objective of designation is to enhance the character and appearance of this area.